Article hero image

 A lead is someone in the first stage of the purchasing process, a potential buyer who is interested in your product or service.

-But there are three types of website visitors:
+But there are several types of website visitors, and they all want something different.

-A good chunk stumbled upon you by accident or mistake and don’t really need or want what you sell — those you need to identify a.s.a.p. and send them on their way.
+A good chunk stumbled upon you by accident or mistake and don't really need or want what you sell — those you need to identify quickly and send them on their way.

 Others need what you have but are not in a rush or have other options — those you need to convince.
 These people are known as marketing qualified leads (MQLs) — they're different from the rest of the world only in that they have responded to one of your calls to action or CTAs.